Eribulin (Generic Name)

 Eribulin is a drug used to treat cancer.
 This drug is given in the vein (IV).

 Possible Side Effects (More Common)

 - Weight loss and decreased appetite (decreased hunger)

 - Changes in your liver function.
-Your liver function will be monitored as needed.
+Your doctor will check your liver function as needed.

-- Shortness of breath
+- Feeling short of breath